cpoohee/MLPluginTemplate/readme.md

 # Findings
 - multi res stft loss function creates the most natural sounding generation, tested on basic wavenet
 - melspectrum, any preemphasis also resulted in less natural sounding generation
+- augmentations done on training/testing data only produces models that predicts the original wav,
+  - the resulting audio is almost a copy of input.
+  - might need a new loss function to penalise exact copy. even then, the audio could be phased flip, eg cossimloss == 1 or -1

 # Brief description of Source code folder and scripts
 - download_data.py -> downloads dataset into data/raw, then pick the audio and place into data/interim